 Significant projects include the Synclinorium project, a major new shaft development, which should provide access to 121 million tonnes of copper ore and is expected to come online during 2015.
-In metallurgy, the Smelter Phase III project is currently underway, which includes the installation of three new converters, gas cleaning equipment and a second acid plant, which will improve sulfur dioxide emissions capture to above 97 per cent.
-This project is expected to be completed shortly, some 15 months ahead of the schedule initially agreed with the Zambian government.
+In metallurgy the Smelter Phase III project is currently underway, which includes the installation of three new converters, gas cleaning equipment and a second acid plant, which will improve sulfur dioxide emissions capture to above 97 per cent.
+This project has now been completed, well ahead of the schedule initially agreed with the Zambian government.